Arup276/365Days_Challenge/#Day_2/read.md

 but now finally done.😪😪😪

 Wanna See little bit?
+But also watched NPTEL Tuple and Dictionary video and list maniplation.

 Python 3.6.7rc1 (v3.6.7rc1:311101f7b6, Sep 26 2018, 16:33:24) [MSC v.1900 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license()" for more information.